Burgerstein

 Lemon balm

-Lemon balm or lemon balm (Melissa officinalis) is a species of plant from the genus Melissa within the labiates family (Lamiaceae).
-It is native to the eastern Mediterranean region.
-The foliage leaves (Melissa folium) are used as a pharmaceutical drug.
-Read more here.
+Lemon balm or balm (Melissa officinalis) is a plant species from the genus Melissa within the family Lamiaceae.
+It originates from the eastern Mediterranean region.
+The leaves (Melissae folium) are used as a pharmaceutical drug.
+More information here.

 read more